Capacity Scaling in MIMO Systems with General Unitarily Invariant Random Matrices: Introduction

 The paper is organized as follows.
 In Section~\ref{not}, we introduce the preliminary notations and definitions.
-In Section~\ref{res}, we present the contributions of the paper.
+In Section~\ref{sysmod}, we present the system model.
+In Section IV, we introduce new formulations of the mutual information and the multiplexing rate in terms of the S-transform.
+Section~V and VI are dedicated to lift misinterpretations (i) and (ii), respectively.
 Conclusions are outlined in Section~\ref{conc}.
 The technical lemmas and the proofs are located in the Appendix.